The Ketogenic Diet & Insulin Resistance

 These promising outcomes can be explained by the fact that the keto diet:

-- Helps us lose fat, which diminishes irritation and the creation of flagging atoms that incite insulin resistance.
+- It helps us lose fat, which diminishes irritation and the creation of flagging atoms that incite insulin resistance.

 - Stimulates the creation and use of ketones.
 This can decrease insulin resistance by means of various components.